davidliaos/nflteamsentiment/README.md

 # Stock Sentiment Analysis
-Using python with libraries tweepy,praw, and textblob
+Using python with libraries tweepy,praw, and textblob Set the credientials as enviroment variables to protect them due to being sensitive information.
 # Requirements
 dotenv, For enviroment variables. textblob, Specifically used for sentiment analysis.